senzing-garage/knowledge-base/proposals/working-with-config/README.md

 ## Proposal 5

-The "easy button" is meant for developent only.
-It is only for adding data source codes.
+This is the simplest option (the "easy button") and is only for adding data source codes.
 All "real" Senzing configuration is done via `sz_config_tool`.
-(By the way, "easy button" is just a working title.)

 Rationale: When processing records, the only configuration change would be to add datasources.
-Any other Senzing configuration change would be independent of record processing.
+Any other Senzing configuration change would be independent of programmatic functionality.
-Therefore, `sz_config_tool` would be used for non-record-processing Senzing configuration changes.
+Therefore, `sz_config_tool` would be used for non-programatic Senzing configuration changes.

 1. Remove SzConfig API
 1. SzConfigManager would have the following method signatures:
     1. New:
-        1. `easyButton(dataSourceCodes)` returns **ConfigID**
+        1. `addDataSourcesToConfig(ConfigID, dataSourceCodes)` returns **ConfigID**
         1. `getDataSources(ConfigID)` returns **DataSourceList**
-        1. `getTemplateConfig()` returns **ConfigDefinition**
+        1. `getTemplateConfigId()` returns **ConfigID** (registers the template if not registered)
     1. Existing:
         1. `addConfig(ConfigDefinition, configComment)` returns **ConfigID**
         1. `getConfig(ConfigID)` returns **ConfigDefinition**